JVital2013/vitality-goes/docs/grafana-compatibility.md

 As root, run `docker stop graphite && docker rm graphite`.
 Then `docker run...` command above to make it use the custom port.

 #### I'm an advanced user, and I have graphite and Grafana running on different machines.
 How do I make this work for me?
-After creating the file at /usr/lib/systemd/system/statsdsplitter.service on your ground station, edit it (ex. `sudo nano /usr/lib/systemd/system/statsdsplitter.service`).
+After creating the file at /lib/systemd/system/statsdduplicator.service on your ground station, edit it (ex. `sudo nano /lib/systemd/system/statsdduplicator.service`).
 Edit the IPs and ports after each `udp4-datagram` to match your Grafana and graphite/statsd instances.

-Afterwards, run `systemctl daemon-reload && systemctl restart statsdsplitter`
+Afterwards, run `systemctl daemon-reload && systemctl restart statsdduplicator`